-If you are concerned that you have been approached by Subsea 7, or an agency claiming to represent us, but think it may not be genuine, here is some guidance on what to look out for:
+If you are concerned that you have been approached by Subsea 7, or an agency claiming to represent us, but think it may not be genuine, here is what to look out for:

-- Subsea 7 does not ask candidates for money at any stage of the recruitment process.
-We will not ask you to pay for insurances, training, immigration advice etc.
+- We don’t ask candidates for money at any stage of the recruitment process.
+We will not ask you to pay for insurances, training, immigration advice, etc.

 - Check the email address and any web addresses – our emails all end with @subsea7.com.
 Fraudsters will use something similar, but it cannot be the same.

 - We interview all our people.
 For onshore roles it will almost always be face-to-face, in one of our offices.
 For offshore roles it may be by phone, Skype or similar, but you will always talk to someone at Subsea 7.